-Given that the Park Inn by Radisson and Berlin Cathedral Church are in such close proximity to one of Berlin’s most iconic structures, it’s no wonder it appears in the background of one or two shots.
+Given that the Berliner Zeitung Building and Berlin Cathedral Church are in fairly close proximity to one of Berlin’s most iconic, tallest structures, the Berlin TV Tower, it’s no wonder it appears in the background of one or two shots.

 This filming location (like the three above it) appear in Atomic Blonde within quick succession of each other.
-Right after the film cuts away from Lorraine on the roof of the Park Inn by Radisson, a timelapse of this historic monument is on our screens.
+Right after the film cuts away from Lorraine on the roof of the Berliner Zeitung office building, a timelapse of this historic monument is on our screens.
 And David Percival is waiting right outside.

 And I do love a bit of real-life continuity in films.
-A Carl F. Bucherer watchmaker shop is just down the road from the Kaiser Wilhelm Memorial Church at Kurfürstendamm 45, 10719, so it’s quite feasible he’d be sneaking in a cheeky cig outside the church before walking down the road to the shop to do some spying.
+A Carl F. Bucherer watchmaker shop is just down the road from the Kaiser Wilhelm Memorial Church at Kurfürstendamm 45, 10719.
+So, it’s quite feasible he’d be smoking a cheeky cig outside the church before walking down the road to do some spying in the watch shop.

 One last thing…

 The business card that the Russian spies give to Lorraine is for a very swanky bar she ends up visiting.
 The bar is called Central Cafe Und Restaurant.
-The address is Fasanenstraße 9-10 which, I’m sorry to say, is actually home to the Hotel Savoy in Berlin, and from the photos online it doesn’t look like the bar scenes were filmed there.
-Sad face!
-I wanna know where that bar is…
+The address is Fasanenstraße 9-10 which, I’m sorry to say, is actually home to the Hotel Savoy in Berlin and is definitely not one of the Atomic Blonde film locations.
+The bar scene was actually filmed in Budapest.
+Sad face.

 And those are all the Atomic Blonde film locations in Berlin!
 Have you watched the film?
 Let me know in the comments below!